MahboobMMonza/Piraten-Kapern-Game/logbook.md

 ### 2023/01/29
 Completed F10.
 Completed F11.
 Completed F12.
 Completed F13.
 Completed F14.
 Cleaned up file
 structure to be more organized.

+## Additional Note
+I would just like to note that I did this in Vim with basically just an LSP/linter and no debug adapters set up 💀.
+Would love if someone went over debug adapter protocols, etc. at some point during class.